mkucmus/doc/userguide/getting_started/settings/Configuration/template.rst

     **Images sizing and formats**:

-     - The minimum and maximum image width is between 200-2560 pixels (except small logo)
+     - The minimum and maximum image width is between 200-2560 pixels
-     - The minimum and maximum image height is between 200 – 1440 pixels (except small logo)
+     - The minimum and maximum image height is between 200 – 1440 pixels
      - The size of any one image must not exceed 2 MB
      - Supported image formats: JPEG, JPG, PNG